tap5136/ci-cd-lab/README.md

   run-tests:
 ```

-However, that job needs an environment to [run on](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).
+That job needs an environment to [run on](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).
 Let's use Ubuntu as our environment for this `run-tests` job.
 ```
 jobs:
   run-tests:
     runs-on: ubuntu-latest
 ```

 Now we just need to define the [steps](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idsteps) our job will follow in the Ubuntu environment to run our tests.
-A cool part of Github Actions is that we can build from Github's existing work by using their actions library.
+A cool part of Github Actions is that we can build from Github's existing work by using their `actions` library.
 Our first step should be to clone our work into the Ubuntu environment [using](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses) Github's [checkout](https://github.com/actions/checkout) action:
 ```
 jobs:
   run-tests: